Pavan164-ml/Round-3/Must/Day2_GenAI_Start.md

     - It considers the context and part of speech of the word to produce accurate lemmas (e.g., "running" → "run", "better" → "good").
     - It is slower than stemming but provides more meaningful results.

+What are Named Entity relationship?
+Why is it important?
+How is it used?
+  - NER is basically

 0.1.
 What are different types of lemmetization and stemming techniques?
   - Stemming techniques:
     - Porter Stemmer: A widely used algorithm that applies a series of rules to reduce words to their root form (e.g., "running" → "run").